mike99mac/minimy-mike99mac/README.md

 Following are some debugging resources.

--Many, many debug statements have been added.
+- Many, many debug statements have been added.
 In most classes, every function has at least one log statement when in debug mode with the class, the function, and the parameters passed.

 - Log files are in ``$HOME/minimy/logs``.
     - Show the log files.